mpaulinv/anomaly_detection/README.md

 - **Pattern**: Strong daily cyclical behavior with sinusoidal temperature patterns
 - **Sensor ID**: TEMP-01 (single sensor deployment)

-The data exhibits pronounced temporal patterns with values typically starting low in the morning, rising towards midday, and decreasing in the afternoon, making time-series analysis techniques highly appropriate.
+The data exhibits pronounced temporal patterns with values typically starting low in the morning, rising towards midday, and decreasing in the afternoon.

 ## Results Visualization